studoverse/Kotlift/README.md

 ### Contribution guidelines ###

-For every transpiled language feature there is a source Kotlin test file and a destination Swift test file.
+For every transpiled language feature there is a Kotlin test file in test-src and a Swift file in test-dest.
-Calling Kotlift with a fourth argument not only transpiles all test files, but also compares them for any differences.
+Executing Kotlift with a fourth argument not only transpiles all test files, but also checks them for any differences.

-If you add any new features, please add a Kotlin and Swift test file.
 Pull requests are welcome.
+If you add new features, please add Kotlin and Swift test files.

 Please contact valentin.slawicek@moshbit.com for any inquiries.